coli-saar/coli-saar.github.io/gfolds.md

 <pre>
 <b>The Linguistic Knowledge Catalysis Hypothesis (LKCH):</b>
-The (aspects of) linguistic knowledge incorporated into LFLMs greatly<br>accelerates their learning of elementary linguistic phenomena, in turn<br>accelerating the learning of more complex patterns
+The (aspects of) linguistic knowledge incorporated into LFLMs greatly<br>accelerates their learning of elementary linguistic phenomena, in turn<br>accelerating the learning of more complex patterns.
 </pre>

 The key corollary of the LKCH is that LFLMs can learn with less data: the linguistic knowledge built into LFLMs facilitates more rapid learning of advanced phenomena.

 # Key Contributions

-1. Provide experimental support towards the validity of the LKCH: we demonstrate that&mdash;from the start of pretraining&mdash;GFoLDS achieves near-peak performance on tasks designed to evaluate its elementary linguistic knowledge, and that this translates to more rapid learning of complex phenomena.
+1. **Provide experimental support towards the validity of the LKCH:** we demonstrate that&mdash;from the start of pretraining&mdash;GFoLDS achieves near-peak performance on tasks designed to evaluate its elementary linguistic knowledge, and that this translates to more rapid learning of complex phenomena.
-2. Demonstrate the viability of pretrained LFLMs: we show that GFoLDS outperforms BERT models pretrained on the same data on all evaluation benchmarks.
+2. **Demonstrate the viability of pretrained LFLMs:** we show that GFoLDS outperforms BERT models pretrained on the same data on all evaluation benchmarks.
-3. Establish the scalability of GFoLDS: we present evidence that GFoLDS is likely to scale with respect to parameter count and pretraining dataset size, indicating that LFLMs have the potential to compete with textual LLMs at scale.
+3. **Establish the scalability of GFoLDS:** we present evidence that GFoLDS is likely to scale with respect to parameter count and pretraining dataset size, indicating that LFLMs have the potential to compete with textual LLMs at scale.

 # GFoLDS